HewlettPackard/iLOAmpPack-Redfish-API-Docs/source/includes/_iloamp_msgregs.md

 |Severity|Warning
 |Resolution|Reset the device for the settings to take effect.

-### HpeWolfram.1.0.DiscoverServersFromCSVInProgress
+### HpeWolfram.1.4.DiscoverServersFromCSVInProgress
-Discovery of servers from CSV is already in progress.
-Cannot start a new csv discovery.
+Discovery of servers from CSV is already in progress.Cannot start a new csv discovery.

 | | |
 |:---|:---|